 The severity of a chemical attack depends on many different conditions.
 The type of chemical, the way it is dispersed, and the targets can all affect the severity of the attack.
-The worst case severity would be a series of coordinated nerve agent attacks dispersed with cluster bombs over a large urban area.
+The worst-case severity would be a series of coordinated nerve agent attacks dispersed with cluster bombs over a large urban area.
 Lesser known avenues of attack would also include attacking livestock, crops, and water sources.
 A chemical attack on food or water infrastructure could have dire consequences on the population.

 Can it cause TEOTWAWKI?

 Coordinated chemical attacks could cause deaths in the millions.
 There was at one time enough nerve agent to easily kill every living person, but anti-proliferation efforts have burned much of the known stockpiles.
 While it is possible TEOTWAWKI could be caused by a series of coordinated chemical attacks, it is extremely unlikely and impractical.
-Chemicals cannot spread like biological weapons, and are less destructive than nuclear weapons.
+Chemicals cannot spread like biological weapons and are less destructive than nuclear weapons.
 The mechanism to effectively disperse widespread lethal chemicals would just as effectively deliver nuclear or biological weapons which would likely have a greater impact.

 Determine Your Chemical Attack Risk

 Chemical attack risk is very low with a 1 on the TrueRisk index.
 The weapons of choice for nations have become nuclear weapons due to the ability to precisely target and the immediate effect.
-Chemical weapons are not typically favored by terrorist because they are too costly to develop and maintain.
+Chemical weapons are not typically favored by terrorists because they are too costly to develop and maintain.
 A biological weapons program is much cheaper, and a nuclear program is much more effective.
-Chemical attacks settle in the middle range area where they are really only cost effective as a surprise attack, assassination attempt, or when used from old munitions supplies.
+Chemical attacks settle in the middle range area where they are really only cost-effective as a surprise attack, assassination attempt, or when used from old munitions supplies.
 Attacking food or water supplies with chemicals is planned against with monitoring at most processing facilities.
 This is also less of a risk simply due to biological attacks being better suited for this as well.
 Your risk of chemical attack goes up very slightly if you live in urban areas or near a military installation.

 Prepping for Chemical Attacks

 Luckily, chemical weapons can be prepared for.
-Personal protection in the form of gas masks and full coverage clothing can do wonders.
+Personal protection in the form of gas masks and full-coverage clothing can do wonders.
 Shelter in place is a particularly effective plan for chemical attacks since most chemical weapons do not persist for very long when exposed to air.
 Prepping for chemical attacks may be simple, but it requires diligence in practice to avoid contamination.

-A cheap shelter in place kit is going to be the most important gear to own to ride out a chemical attack.
+A cheap shelter-in-place kit is going to be the most important gear to own to ride out a chemical attack.
 A close second would be personal protective equipment.
 These kits are needed to even consider using your basic survival kit and/or bug out bag.

-If you plan on staying put during a chemical attack, you better have a shelter in place plan.
-Your bug in plan simply won’t work if you cannot prevent the chemicals from getting into your shelter.
+If you plan on staying put during a chemical attack, you better have a shelter-in-place plan.
+Your bug-in plan simply won’t work if you cannot prevent the chemicals from getting into your shelter.
 The bug out plan is an alternative plan that you can resort to if the chemical is persistent or if your shelter is compromised.
 Having all three plans listed below is ideal:

 During a Chemical Attack

 Stay calm and don your PPE if you have it.
 The next step is to make a quick decision on whether to bug out or shelter in place.
 If you are not in close proximity to the detonation point, you may have time to leave the area if you deem that the best course of action.
 Sheltering in place may be an option if you have the tools to do so.
-Turn off all HVAC and fans, and tape up all entry points with plastic sheeting to make a room air tight.
+Turn off all HVAC and fans, and tape up all entry points with plastic sheeting to make a room airtight.
 Rooms at higher elevations are usually better, since most chemical agents are heavier than air.
 Setting up a room at a second story or higher is preferable to ground level.
 Bugging out should be done perpendicular to the wind direction.
 If the wind is blowing hard enough, you may not be able to outrun the attack downwind.

 After a Chemical Attack

-Most chemical agents will evaporate and dissipate during a 72 hour period.
+Most chemical agents will evaporate and dissipate during a 72-hour period.
 If they were disseminated in liquid form they may last slightly longer.
 Decontaminating all essential gear that was exposed should be a priority.
 Weathering is a great method of decontamination, but if you do not have time to expose the equipment to the elements, charcoal absorption, bleach baths, and other methods could be used.

 Radiation Emitting Device (RED/RDD)